wagtail/wagtail-autocomplete/docs/using_other_models.rst

 Selecting Snippets
 ==================

-We have a Django model ``Link`` that we have registered as a snippet.
+For example, we have a Django model ``Link`` that we have registered as a snippet.
 We also have a ``BlogPage`` model that would traditionally use a :class:`~wagtail:wagtail.wagtailsnippets.edit_handlers.SnippetChooserPanel`